mesosphere-backup/k8s-bootcamp/session2/lecture.md

 * We crafted a docker image for a Node.js application.
 * We inspected the image to see what is in it.
 * We got it running and managed it.
-* We did an exercise of using Docker Hub to do the image management.